hhariri/teamcity-rundeck/readme.md

 ###Installation

-Clone and run
+Clone and run **mvn package**

-  mvn package

-copy rundeck.zip to plugins folder on your TeamCity server.
+copy target\rundeck.zip to plugins folder on your TeamCity server.

 ###Configuration